TravelSizedLions/kleptool-package-manager/README.md

 To understand edges in the graph of $K_i'$, we also need to define what constitutes the neighborhood of a node $\mathbf{k}$.
 If $\mathbf{k}$ is a single node in the graph $K_i'$, then $\mathbf{k}$'s neighbors are nodes in $K_i'$ which are only one step away from $\mathbf{k}$ in a single dimension.
 In practical terms, neighbors of $\mathbf{k}$ have a difference of one hash, either the one immediately prior to or immediately succeeding the commit specified by that repository's dimension in $\mathbf{k}$.

+[jerrod]
+Important Thoughts on neighbors!!

+If the above paragraph is true, then the upper bound on the branching factor for each node is (2x <the number of dependencies>)

+That...is not good.
+And that's before considering the fact that `extract` rules in the dependency schema mean that a single repository can spawn more than one dependency.

+...Oh, hold on...that might be a vector for optimization.
+We can potentially de-duplicate dimensions by merging their extract rules.
+I think I remember considering this quirk when mapping out the lockfile schema...
+[/jerrod]

 ## Application of A* on Bounded K-Space

 For an implementation of A* to search through the $K_i$